About Normal Zebra

 The name comes from a phrase often shared within neurodivergent communities:

-“You’re not a strange horse — you’re a normal zebra.”
+“You’re not a broken horse — you’re a normal zebra.”

-It speaks to the experience of growing up feeling out of step, not because something is wrong, but because the environment, expectations, and explanations were built for someone else.
+It speaks to the experience of navigating environments, expectations, and explanations that were built for someone else.

-Normal Zebra was developed by Clare Mallard in Aotearoa New Zealand and is informed by local schooling contexts, while remaining relevant to families and educators internationally.
+The Normal Zebra Method was developed by Clare Mallard in Aotearoa New Zealand.

-Resources, tools, and professional learning are being developed thoughtfully and deliberately.
-Care is taken to ensure they are ethical, practical, and genuinely helpful.
+Resources and professional learning are being developed thoughtfully and deliberately, with care taken to ensure they are ethical, practical, and genuinely helpful.